Anugrah Narayan Magadh Medical College and Hospital: Infrastructure

-The campus is spread over an area of 43.85 acres.
-The infrastructure includes the hospital, an administration block, a library, three high-tech classrooms, museums, residential buildings and guest houses for the faculty and staff.
-The campus also has facilities for playing indoor and outdoor games, a UCO bank branch, a post-mortem room, and a police station.
+The campus spans an area of 43.85 acres.
+The infrastructure includes a hospital, an administration block, a library, three high-tech classrooms, museums, residential buildings, and guest houses for the faculty and staff.
+The campus also features facilities for indoor and outdoor games, a UCO bank branch, a post-mortem room, and a police station.

 Magadh Utsav

-The college hosts an annual fest called "Magadh Utsav", which is organized by the students in 2nd year.
-It is a week-long fest organized in the month of February/March.
-The "Magadh Utsav" is attended and enjoyed by all the members of the medical fraternity.
+The college hosts an annual fest called "Magadh Utsav," which is organized by second-year students.
+It is a week-long fest held in February or March.
+"Magadh Utsav" is attended and enjoyed by all the members of the medical fraternity.
 It includes the following competitions :